microsoft/BLAS-on-flash/README.md

 - `cmake -DCMAKE_BUILD_TYPE=X ..` where `X=Debug` or `X=Release`
 - `make -Bj`

+BLAS-on-Flash library design, architecture, and some performance numbers can be found in [this](nsdi2019_paper.pdf) paper.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us